tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 **`cookie`**

 Cookie handling was wildly different between browsers.
-The CSP2 spec's [only comment]() on the matter is (emphasis their's):
+The CSP2 spec's [only comment](http://www.w3.org/TR/CSP2/#violation-reports) on the matter is (their emphasis):

 >  If the origin of *report URL* is **not** the same as the origin of the protected resource, the block cookies flag MUST also be set.